Our 2016 event was held Thursday, April 28, 2016 at the Barn at Flanagan Farm in Buxton, Maine!

 Leah Haydock Photography

 With twelve years experience in the corporate world behind her, Leah Haydock started her photography business in one of the worst recessions this country has ever seen.
 Leah is now in her ninth year of running her successful six-figure photography business all without ever paying for advertising.
 Her award-winning work has been published in numerous magazines and wedding blogs and Leah has spoken on the topics of profitability, client communications, finding your target clients at various photography conferences and workshops.
-In her spare time, Leah documents her love of homecooking and fine dining in the great state of Maine at www.MainelyEating.com.
-Leah lives in Casco, ME and Plaistow, NH with her husband Paul and their two miniature dachshunds.
+In her spare time, Leah documents her love of home cooking and fine dining in the great state of Maine at www.MainelyEating.com.
+Leah lives in Casco, ME and Boston, MA with her two miniature dachshunds.

 “Staying relevant in the wedding industry doesn’t mean slavishly following trends and panicking over new forms of social media!
 Staying relevant means being closely connected to my clients and other wedding professionals.
 The wedding industry is a people business and you have to treat people well and work incredibly hard.”